GQDeltex/massgit/README.md

   --update, -u  Update (Pull then Push) all Repositories
 ```

+For more information regarding the used Modules, refer to the [Documentation](/docs/)

 ## Tips & Tricks

 There are multiple ways to make execution a lot easier: